Shahriar-Rahi/Academic-Faculties-and-Departments-of-RU-RESTful-API/README.md

 	4.8  Number of staffs
 	4.9  Location

-It is an University semester project.
+It is a University semester project.